Julie-Fabre/bombcell/README.md

 > Julie M.J.
 Fabre, Enny H. van Beest, Andrew J. Peters, Matteo Carandini, & Kenneth D. Harris.
 (2023).
 Bombcell: automated curation and cell classification of spike-sorted electrophysiology data.
 Zenodo. https://doi.org/10.5281/zenodo.8172821

-🌟 You can additionally star this repository using the top-right ⭐ button to help it gain more visibility.

 ### :page_facing_up: License

 Bombcell is under the open-source [copyleft](https://www.gnu.org/licenses/copyleft.en.html) [GNU General Public License 3](https://www.gnu.org/licenses/gpl-3.0.html).
 You can run, study, share, and modify the software under the condition that you keep and do not modify the license.